Stick with me, kid. |

 A pencil and eraser, also, are useful for marking guide lines and text.
 Don't bankrupt yourself on high-end toys.
 Just grab what you have on hand and have some fun.

+Color enhanced for clarity.
 Really.
-It's just pencil markings.
+It's just pencil markings. |

 I admit it.
 I'm a nerd.
 I need to include basic Linnaean taxonomy.
+And I did this on both sides of each stick.
+Because. |

 For the record, my wood burning tool is a multi-tool, for soldering, stencil-cutting, and wood-burning.
 I bought it several years ago at my all-time favorite place to shop, and this is the first time I've applied it to wood.
 It's a learning process for me, too.